 USPAP requires that the appraiser shows evidence in their work file supporting the analysis and conclusions.

-Today this is a problem because, without evidence of adjustments underwriters don't have any supporting analysis for these major adjustments.
+Today this is a problem because, without evidence of the1004 form underwriters don't have any supporting analysis for these major final conclusions.

 This program shows how the adjustments are calculated and will help the public and users of appraisals to understand this clearly.
 This program will save appraisers hundreds of hours of analytical work per year and help them provide better property evaluation services.

 Explanation of Appraisal Tool

 This appraisal tool helps establish the market break down of the key components used throughout the appraisal analyzing for known variations.
 Such as, what to use for the size of the subject site in comparison to the others used in the appraisal process?
 This, plus the (GLA) Gross Living Area above grade and below grade finished area, are all physical numbers and must be accounted for.

 By applying an adjustment developed within the market data used in the appraisal, these components can be correctly taken into the analysis process with absolute confidence of reflecting the local market and its influence on value components used in the appraisal.

 These analysis adjustments for Lot, GLA, and Basement Finishing, have gone pretty much unexplained to any readers of the report, whether it be underwriters, investors buying the mortgage or the property owners who all desire a professional and educated answer.

 By statistical analysis of the comparables an appropriate adjustment can be concluded which leaves the remaining somewhat abstract adjustments clearer to make with stronger supporting evidence to their true contributory value.